 I spoke with Luke Richards, Saleslogics newest recruiter, about his career change into recruitment.
 Is it all he expected?
 What advice does he have for others looking to make a switch?

 What were you doing before this?
 ‘I was working in customer service.
 It was a good job and enjoyed it, but it wasn’t a career.
-When I saw the opportunity to join a recruitment company, I leaped at it, hopped on a train and made the move to London.’
+When I saw the opportunity to join a recruitment company, I leapt at it, hopped on a train and made the move to London.’

 What made you want to do recruitment?
 ‘I thought it could be a great career, something I would enjoy and thought I could excel at – talking, relationship building with candidates and clients are things I’ve always enjoyed.’